-I am educating in the best way I know how, making pictures.
-With these images, I am telling the story of Jim Blowitski, to the best of my ability.
-Blowitski, a 40-year-old, Horsham, PA native, is a resident of Washington, D.C.
+This is the story of Jim Blowitski.
+The 41-year-old is a resident of Washington, D.C.'s Logan Circle neighborhood.
 He first had uncontrollable grand mal seizures in 2012.
 Doctors could not find a root cause, so they put him in a coma.
 The root cause turned out to be viral encephalitis, a viral infection of the brain.
 This unknown virus resulted in refractory (drug-resistant) epilepsy and anterograde and retrograde amnesia – the difficulty remembering and forming new memories.

 This is his story about how he lives with, and thrives despite, these circumstances.